Top 20 Formative Assessment Examples for Teachers That Are Fun and FastAll Posts

 Students should grow cognizant of their learning needs, styles, strengths and areas of improvement.
 You should improve your general understanding of student learning, and identify problem areas to address before summative assessments.

 As a likely result, they’ll be better equipped to self-assess and you’ll deliver more engaging, targeted lessons.

->>Create or log in to your teacher account on Prodigy -- a free game-based learning platform that assesses student progress and performance as they play.
-Aligned with curricula across the English-speaking world, it’s loved by more than 800,000 teachers and 30 million students.
+Or create your teacher account on Prodigy — an engaging game-based learning platform that assesses student progress and performance as they play.